tychonievich/cs3330-s2022/markdown/hcl6.md

 ## General Approach

+1. Reorganize your solution to [SEQ](hcl4.html) as follows:
+    - Add comment labeling each of the five stages
+    - Move the existing code into the appropriate stage
+    - Verify the reorganized code still works

+    Most students find it easier to work from SEQ than from PIPE lab 1.

+2. Add five pipeline register banks.
     1. Get to know and love figure 4.41 (page 424 of the 3rd edition, page 403 of the 2nd).
+    1. Identify where the **five pipeline stages** will split your processor
+    2. Name each register bank with two letters:
+        - lower-case, a letter representing the stage before the bank
+        - upper-case, a letter representing the stage after the bank
+    3. Identify all wires which cross that point and put them in a pipeline register.
         To match the textbook's text, the name of these registers would be `fF`, `fD`, `dE`, `eM`, and `mW`.

-2. We prefer to not add all the registers to each register bank in advance, instead adding them as needed for the instructions you implement.
+3. Work through one instruction at a time, replacing SEQ wires involved in that instruction with PIPE registers and their input and output wires.

+4. Look for hazards and solve them with forwarding (if possible) or stalling

 ## Stalling for `halt`